Mixing, malnormal subgroups and cohomology in degree one: -cohomology

+To prove this claim, recall that given two subgroups $K,L <G$, $[L : L \cap K] = [KL : K]$ ($KL$ is not necessarily a subgroup, but it can nevertheless be split into $K$-(left)-cosets ).
+This follows from the orbit-stabiliser theorem: $L$ acts transitively (on the right) on the $K$-cosets in $KL$ and the element $K$ has stabiliser $K \cap L$.
+Taking here $L = Z_G^{FC}(K)$, this means that there are also infinitely many $K$-cosets in $KL$ because $K \cap L$ is finite and $L$ is infinite,

-Let $f_i$ be the restriction of $f$ to the coset $Kg_i = Kz_ig_{(i)}$; $f_i$ is identified to an element of $\D^pK$.
-If for all $i$, $f_i$ is trivial in reduced cohomology, then the argument follow exactly as in Theorem \ref{tqnorlpcoh-t}.
+As in Theorem \ref{tqnorlpcoh-t}, let $f_i$ be the restriction of $f$ to the coset $Kg_i = Kz_ig_{(i)}$; $f_i$ is identified to an element of $\D^pK$.
+If for all $i$, $f_i$ is trivial in reduced cohomology, then the proof is identical to that of Theorem \ref{tqnorlpcoh-t} (the hypothesis $\srl{H^1}(K,\lmd_{\ell^pK})=0$ was used to this effect).
 This means one can assume that for some $i_0$, $f_{i_0}$ is not constant at infinity.